fusioncharts/dev_centre_docs/chart-guide/standard-charts/stacked-charts.md

 ## Stacked column 2D Chart

-As an example, We will now create a stacked column 2D chart to plot the revenue split for each quarter of the current year by product category - food products and non-food products.
+As an example, we will now create a stacked column 2D chart to plot the revenue split for each quarter of the current year by product category - food products and non-food products.
 The data plots for each category are rendered using two distinct colors to help interpretation.
 The data plots for non-food products are stacked above the data plots for food products.

 The stacked column chart in 2D looks like: